xiaoyunyang/xiaoyunyang.github.io/content/post/guide-oop-in-javascript.md

 Let's look at one of these objects that JavaScript gives us for free out-of-the-box: the `Array`.

-Array instances inherit from [Array.prototype](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/prototype) which includes many methods which are categorized as accessors (do not modify the original array), mutators (modifies the original array), and iterators (applies the function passed in as an argument onto every element in the array).
+Array instances inherit from [Array.prototype](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/prototype) which includes many methods which are categorized as accessors (do not modify the original array), mutators (modifies the original array), and iterators (applies the function passed in as an argument onto every element in the array to create a new array).

 **Accessors:**